japerry911/blockchainexpert-course/notes.md

 | central authority that can sensor/modify data   | censorship is much harder, usually impossible   |
 | participation is regulated by central authority | anyone can participate, no 'gatekeepers'        |

+### Ledgers

+- a blockchain is a distributed, decentralized, publicly available ledger of transactions that are verified
+- a ledger is simply a collection or store of financial accounts or information
+    - immutable - unchanging over time or unable to be changed
+    - publicly available
+    - decentralized - controlled by several authorities rather than a single one
+    - distributed - shared or spread out
+    - chronological - in order in which they occurred
+    - irrevocable - not able to be changed, reversed, or recovered; final
+- hash function - "one way" functions that have no known inverse.
+Foundation of internet security and cryptography, have the following properties:
+    - fast to compute
+    - generate a uniform output (digest)
+    - no known inverse
+    - deterministic
+    - very rare hash collisions